1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: It trained Company officials in Persian, Sanskrit, and Indian customs.

-98. Wellesley’s wars paved the way for:
+98. Wellesley’s wars paved the way for___________.

 A) British supremacy in South and Central India